UnderwaterOwlbear/underwaterowlbear.github.io/pages/bullet-rules.md

 **Enhanced & Impaired**: If your attack is **enhanced**, increase the die size by one step.
 If it is **impaired**, decrease the die size by one step.

 **Charge**: In the first round of combat, a combatant may charge an enemy by moving from outside of melee range to within melee range of an enemy in the movement phase.
 The charging combatant deals **enhanced** damage on their next attack against the charged enemy.

 **Blast**: Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 If unsure how many targets can be affected, roll the related damage die for a result.

-**Maneuvers**: A combatant can choose to trip, disarm, blind, or otherwise perform a dirty trick on his opponent.
+**Stunts**: A combatant can choose to trip, disarm, blind, or otherwise perform a dirty trick on his opponent.
 He makes an attack as normal.
 His opponent can choose to take damage as normal, or suffer the effects of the combat manuever.

 **Withdraw**: When a combatant within melee range of an enemy moves out of melee range, the enemy may immediately make a melee attack against the combatant.
-This can be avoided if the combatant only makes a half move.
+This can be avoided if the withdrawing combatant succeeds on a **DEX** save.

 ## Morale & Fleeing